Jolly-Pirate/hivemind-docker/README.md

 ]
 ```

+You can also test hivemind-communities with:

+`./run.sh testhivecom`

 ## Running Jussi
 Jussi is an optional reverse proxy, its configuration won't be covered in this guide.
 You can check it out at https://github.com/steemit/jussi